andersondomingues/orca-mpsoc/README.md

 # Welcome to the home of ORCA MPSoC project!

 This repository holds the project for the hardware of ORCA MPSoC platform.
-The software counterpart of this repository can be found [https://github.com/andersondomingues/ursa].
+The software counterpart of this repository can be found at [https://github.com/andersondomingues/ursa].

 ## The ORCA Platform